andihop/andihop.github.io/README.md

 # andihop.github.io
 Tutorial on Analyzing Stock Data

-Please view the finaltutorial.ipynb to view the assignment in full.
+Please view the finalproject.ipynb to view the assignment in full.